-For us, whenever I cook minced lamb or chicken,we look forward to the leftovers more than ever.
-Having leftovers of such dishes in my fridge is utterly comforting for the next couple of days, simply because the ways to eat them are plenty – garnish with lots of fresh herbs and here you go – tuck them inside rotis (flatbreads) with pickled onions,stuff between buns or simply turn into a sorta shepherd pie.
-I sometimes combine them with pasta also.Potatoes & pasta?
-Well, I have a (weird)palate for that kinda stuff too.Lets just keep that story for some other day.
+Whenever I cook minced lamb, goat or chicken,we look forward to the leftovers more than ever.
+Having leftovers of such dishes is utterly comforting for the next couple of days, simply because the ways to eat them are plenty - garnish with lots of fresh herbs and tuck them inside rotis (flatbreads) or tortillas with pickled onions, stuff between buns or simply turn them into quesadillas.

-This may well be the kind of dish which shouts home to me.The scent of spices and meat cooking together comes close to nothing.
-It is the kind of food which compels me to spend long hours in the kitchen, till I smell the exact aroma which haunts me from my mom’s kitchen.Hearty, satisfying and with delicate flavors – at the end of cooking, it is so rewarding (especially with the leftovers).Anything with minced meat is so welcoming in itself, potatoes just make it better.
-The central pleasure for me here are those-earthy, creamy & dense – purely alleviating the whole meat & potatoes experience.
+This may well be the kind of dish which shouts home to me.The scent of spices and mince meat cooking together comes close to nothing.
+It is the kind of food which compels me to spend long hours in the kitchen, till I smell the exact aroma which I remember from my mom's kitchen.Hearty, satisfying and with delicate flavors - at the end of cooking, it is so rewarding (especially with the leftovers).Anything with minced meat is so welcoming in itself, potatoes just make it better.
+The central pleasure for me here are those-earthy, creamy & dense - purely alleviating the entire experience.

 - 2 medium potatoes, cubed

 - 7 tablespoon mustard oil (substitute with canola/vegetable, reduce the quantity to ¼ cup if you wish)

 - 2 black cardamom pods